-A property rates increase of 6% was adopted by Council, effective as from 1 July 2020.
+A property rates increase of an average 8.5% is proposed as from 1 July 2020.

-The property rates increase is mainly influenced by the following:
+The proposed property rates increase is mainly influenced by the following:

-- Employee related costs increased by an average of approximately 9.00% year-to-year based on the signed Collective Agreement; - Creating a Provision for Long Service Awards and Long Service Bonuses based on an Actuarial assessment. - Costs of servicing existing external borrowing to fund roads and storm water infrastructure: - Providing for debt impairment; - Operationalisation of the IPTS and Metro Police Services; - Absorption of about 672 private security guards (Watchmen); and - TASK implementation, amongst others.
+- Employee related costs increased by an average of approximately 9.00% year-to-year based on the signed Collective Agreement; - Creating a Provision for Long Service Awards and Long Service Bonuses based on an Actuarial assessment. - Costs of servicing existing external borrowing to fund roads and storm water infrastructure; - Providing for debt impairment; - Operationalisation of the IPTS and Metro Police Services; - Absorption of about 672 private security guards (Watchmen); and - TASK implementation, amongst others.